mbacchi/awesome-production-serverless/CONTRIBUTING.md

 # Contributing

-All contributions are welcome if they are useful and not abusive.
+All contributions are welcome if they are useful, not abusive, and not simply a plug for your product.

 ## How to Contribute